New Student Information

 Note: In accordance with Oregon law, Lewis and Clark College requires undergraduate students to have two doses of MMR (measles, mumps and Rubella) vaccine administered at least 28 days apart and after the student is 12 months of age.
 Students who do not meet the Oregon law requirements may experience registration holds or cancellations.
 In situations where the first dose of measles vaccine is received less than 30 days before the start of the students’ first semester, the student will be granted until the beginning of the second semester to obtain their second dose.
 Criteria for exemption to the Oregon state measles immunization law include:

-- A medical reason for not receiving the measles immunization.
 Please provide a signed physician or nurse practitioner statement verifying that you have a medical reason for not receiving the immunization (anaphylactic reaction to eggs, immune compromised state, etc.)

 Highly recommended for each student before arrival on campus: